 The best time to ask for a referral is right after a client has complimented your work.
 When a client tells you they love their website, they’re happy they hired you, or provide any other praise, take a moment to first thank them, then casually mention that you do have openings for new clients and ask if they know anyone who may be a great fit.
 This approach works great by email as well.

 13. Cater to your referral sources

-At Bourn Creative, our most lucrative clients—and frankly our favorite clients — have been the results of someone else’s referral.
+My most lucrative clients — and frankly my favorite clients — have resulted from someone else’s referral.
 To build an active referral network with engaged partners who are excited about sending you new business:

 - Keep in regular contact with your referral sources.
 Communicate with them about your launches, sales, services, and availability.

 - Make sure they are the first to know about changes in your business and new special referral opportunities.